vcameron1/Metapop_ms/manuscript/manuscript.md

 Despite unfavorable conditions, long-lived boreal trees species could prevent the establishment of better adapted temperate species (Vissault 2020).
 Conversely, a two species metapopulation model has shown that prey availability may influence Iberian lynx persistence.
 Trophic interactions affects habitat availability and extinction, thereby being of crutial importance in the context of climate change (Fordham 2013).
-Therefore, thse metapopulation approach allows for flexibility to include ecologically relevant factors in an ecologically intuitive manner.
+Therefore, the metapopulation approach allows for flexibility to include ecologically relevant factors in an ecologically intuitive manner.

 *Objective of the paper.
 The purpose of this paper is to demonstrate the value of metapopulation model projections of distribution changes to support decision-making and policy in rapidly changing environments.*